MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions-overview.md

 az extension add --source <URL-or-path>
 ```

-You can also build a private extension index following the format in [index.json](https://github.com/Azure/azure-cli-extensions/blob/master/src/index.json), then set the extension index url used by Azure CLI to it starting from version `2.20.0`.
+You can also build a private extension index following the format in [index.json](https://github.com/Azure/azure-cli-extensions/blob/master/src/index.json), then set the extension index URL used by Azure CLI to it starting from version `2.20.0`.
 After that, you can install the extension by name from the private extension index.

 ```azurecli-interactive
 az config set extension.index_url=<URL>